alex-kj-chin/cayman/index.md

 ## Number of Riders Including Bike Sharing as Regular Part of Commute

 Examining the provided data, we see that riders have one of four types of passes: Monthly Pass, Flex Pass, Walk-up, and Staff Annual.
 Of these, we presume that (as was noted on the MindSumo website) that the Walk-Up users are temporary or sporadic users, whereas the other three categories represent more regular users.
+Additionally, since there is no identifying information for bikers, it is assumed that each bike ride represents a single user (also an assumption that was approved on MindSumo)--alternatively, one could attempt to map trips going in opposite directions in the morning and evening to a single person, but this could end up confounding results more than helping if done poorly.
+As a final assumption, we calculate the regular ridership as a daily occurence, and when a bike rentalcrosses between two days, we allocate it to the day it started on.
+It is important to state assumptions in data analysis as sometimes only slight differences in assumptions cause major differences in results.

 ###### Header 6